 5. Gets Rid Of Bad Breath

-I mentioned earlier that chlorella contains antioxidants … and one of these antioxidants is chlorophyll.
+As mentioned earlier, chlorella contains antioxidants … and one of these antioxidants is chlorophyll.

 Chlorophyll is a plant pigment that makes most plants and algae green.
 There are a number of reasons to feed your dog foods rich in chlorophyll.
 It helps …